radioglaciology/radar-documentation/content/en/docs/peregrine/payload/peregrine-payload-box/_index.md

 ---
-title: Peregrine Radar Payload Box
+title: Peregrine Radar Payload Box Assembly
 description: Build instructions for the core of the radar payload
 weight: 2
 resources: